dettogatto/elementor-super-cat/README.md

 # Elementor Super Cat
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=27Q6J6NGK6JJ2&source=url)

+**DISCLAIMER**: This is still a personal project, shared for love.
+It should not be used in production without prior testing.

 Hi there!
 This plugin is meant to hack Elementor Pro and add functionality.
 Install it just as a regular plugin (download ZIP archieve and upload in WP > Plugins > Add New) and you will find new widgets in the Elementor editor, all the way down, in the category Super Cat, and a new Settings page, called Super Cat.